evillan0315/text-to-speech/README.md

 VITE_BASE_DIR=/media/eddie/Data/projects/nestJS/nest-modules/project-board-server/apps/text-to-speech
 # ^^^ IMPORTANT: VITE_BASE_DIR must point to the ABSOLUTE path of this 'text-to-speech' project root
 #                directory on your local filesystem.
 This is CRUCIAL for the AI Code Planner
-#                features to correctly scan project files and apply changes.
+#                features to correctly scan project files and apply changes via the backend.
 VITE_PREVIEW_APP_URL=http://localhost:3002
 ```